 - The clone is exactly the same as the source drive.

 How to Clone Windows 10 to SSD

 The SSD takes significantly less time to clone Windows 10 with data.
-It is all about which hardware resource you have and want to utilize by keeping the clone and booting it whenever the existing system damages or you are changing or upgrading the computer configuration or you are buying a new computer replacing the old one.
+It is all about which hardware resource you have and want to utilize by keeping the clone and booting it whenever the existing system is damaged or you are changing or upgrading the computer configuration or you are buying a new computer to replace the old one.
 All these cases require a clone so that setting up a system with all your current data is moved easily and without much effort.

 Cloning Options in Windows 10

 There are many tools available for cloning Windows 10.
-Some of them are paid, but provide many options available for clone.
-Freeware such as AOMEI also gives backup and clone options with a simple and easy to use interface.
+Some of them are paid but provide many options available for clones.
+Freeware such as AOMEI also gives backup and clone options with a simple and easy-to-use interface.

-Other tools that provide “Clone Windows 10” feature are:
+Other tools that provide the “Clone Windows 10” feature are: